isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Traits can be trains classes or type traits.
+Traits can be trait classes or type traits.
 These can be user-defined or standard-library ones.
 Prefer the standard-library ones.